• Recipes

 But this homemade broth powder actually tastes wonderful!
 Try it mixed in hot water for a soothing and nutritious broth.

-This versatile seasoning is pantry-friendly and shelf-stable, so it's an easy ingredient to always have on hand.
+This versatile umami seasoning is pantry-friendly and shelf-stable, so it's an easy ingredient to always have on hand.

 If you're not sure how else you might use it beyond making broth, keep reading for ideas!